acend/website-backend/README.md

 ## Docker

-See `.Dockerfile` and make sure to set all expected env vars.
+See `Dockerfile` and make sure to set all expected env vars.